 Property hostnames and Edge hostnames play a key role in getting your site, application or content out to Edge Servers.

-verify that a request belongs to you as our customer, as well as determine which Property
+a request belongs to you as our customer, as well as

-Manager configuration ("property file") to use for delivery settings.
-Property hostnames
+file") to use for delivery settings.
+Property hostnames are

-my.travelmedia.comare examples of hostname youcould use as a Property hostname.
+my.travelmedia.comare examples of hostnames you could use as a Property hostname.
 This can also be referred to as the "vanity hostname."

-- Edge Hostname: This is a domain name
+Hostname: This is a domain name that you

 www.mymedia.commight point to the Edge hostname,